metacache

 2. merge the individual query results with metacache merge to obtain a global result based on all reference genomes

-metacache merge res1.txt res2.txt res3.txt -taxonomy ncbi_taxonomy
+metacache merge query1.txt query2.txt query3.txt -taxonomy ncbi_taxonomy -out result.txt

 Important!